yashkothari92/codewithme/Leetcode/README.md

 		      because 'l' > '∅', where '∅' is defined as the blank character which is less than any other character (More info).
 	@store mapping of each dictionary char to index, and then check adjacent words if they are sorted lexicographically using the map we creted earlier.

+LC#1302.
+Deepest Leaves Sum   (Medium)

+	Given the root of a binary tree, return the sum of values of its deepest leaves.
+	Example1:
+		Input: root = [1,2,3,4,5,null,6,7,null,null,null,null,8]
+		Output: 15

+	Example 2:
+		Input: root = [6,7,8,2,7,1,3,9,null,1,4,null,null,null,5]
+		Output: 19

+	@Using BFS, traverse each level of the Tree and keep accumulating sum at each level. (reset before visiting next level) and return the last level sum.

 #1342	Number of Steps to Reduce a Number to Zero (E)